NiharikaRajnish/TranslateGPT/README.md

 dotnet user-secrets set "OpenAI:ApiKey" "<your-openai-api-key>"
 ```

-Alternatively, you can add it to the `appsettings.json` file for development purposes (not recommended for production):
+Alternatively, you can add it to the `appsettings.json` :

 ```json
 {